bbenne10/website/index.md

 </figure>

-I am a professional software developer working primarily to build web systems alongside expressive APIs I am currently living in the Atlanta area and am employed with the Emerging Threats and Countermeasures laboratory at the Georgia Institute of Technology.
+I am a professional software developer working primarily to build web systems alongside expressive APIs.
+I am currently living in the Atlanta area and am employed with the Emerging Threats and Countermeasures laboratory at the Georgia Institute of Technology.